tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-> **Note**: You may have noticed the usage of the "/\*" along with the "//" for comments now.
+> **Note**: You may have noticed the usage of the `/*` along with the `//` for comments now.
 You
-> can see the slight difference is that when you use the star or asterisk ("\*"), you can use it
+> can see the slight difference is that when you use the star or asterisk (`*`), you can use it
 > by itself multiple times.
-You then will close the entire comment portion with a closing "\*/".
+You then will close the entire comment portion with a closing `*/`.

 This will be the first loop we examine.
-You see right at the beginning it has "while (counter < 3)",
+You see right at the beginning it has `while (counter < 3)`,
-and this states the condition that it check until it is met, stopping its execution.
+and this states the condition that it checks until it is met, stopping its execution.
 I hope
-the "counter < 3" part is familiar, but incase it is not that is checking whether the current
+the `counter < 3` part is familiar, but incase it is not that is checking whether the current
 value of counter is less than the number three.
 I'm sure many of you have see the equivalence
 operators such as this or greater than, and we will list all of them later in this section.
 They
 work the same in that subject as they do here, but are usually seen as returning a true or false
 condition as with the "boolean" type each time it is evaluated.
 This loop would also work if
 if it was initially set to true, and then set to false upon reaching the value of 3.

-Within the body of the loop, which is encapsulated by the {}, we first have the operation of
+Within the body of the loop, which is encapsulated by the `{}`, we first have the operation of
 counter++.
 As stated in the comments above, this is actually a shorthand for the operation of
-"counter = counter + 1", which takes the counter variable, adds one to it, and assigns that value to
+`counter = counter + 1`, which takes the counter variable, adds one to it, and assigns that value to
 the counter value.
-Another shorthand is the "counter += 1".
+Another shorthand is the `counter += 1`.
 This also does the same exact operation
-as "counter = counter + 1".
+as `counter = counter + 1`.
 This behavior is exhibited in several programming languages.
 The same
 typically goes for subtraction, multiplication, division, and modulo operations.
 Once
-the value is incremented by one, the value is then printed to the screen giving us "1".
+the value is incremented by one, the value is then printed to the screen giving us `1`.

 Like outlined in the comments above, once the program hits the end of the loop, it will go check
 the initial condition, and see if it is met.
 This repeats until the condition is met.
 You must